softprops/scuttlebutt/README.md

 ## usage

-Central to scuttlebut is a cluster.
+Central to scuttlebutt is a cluster.
 Clusters provide an interface for feeding off of kubernetes events via a [Receiver](https://doc.rust-lang.org/std/sync/mpsc/struct.Receiver.html).

-The default use case is to connect to a kubernetes cluster behind kubeproxy.
+The default use case is to connect to a kubernetes cluster behind [kube-proxy](http://kubernetes.io/docs/admin/kube-proxy/).
 This interface may be extended to run outside a cluster with a set of [kubeconfig credentials](https://github.com/softprops/kubecfg) in the future.

 ```rust